When Should You Give Employees a Pay Raise?

-To determine if you can afford to raise pay and by how much, undertake a financial analysis, says business attorney Richard Trimber.
-He advises small to midsize clients on operational and growth matters.
-“Broadly speaking, it’s a math equation,” says Trimber.
-The key is to figure out if you can maintain your profit margin when you give employees raises.
+To determine if you can afford to raise pay and by how much, undertake a financial analysis.
+It’s largely a math equation, and the key is to figure out if you can maintain your profit margin when you give employees raises.
 If you’re a young startup and haven’t yet become profitable, then you may be more focused on cashflow; but you also will need to consider how raises may impact your path to profitability.

 If there’s no money left over to pay higher wages, it may be because you’re not charging customers enough to cover your overhead and are taking on some work at a loss.
 By taking on only the work you can do at a profit, you’ll have more money to pay your team competitive wages—and improve the staying power of your business.
 If you’re a startup and not yet making a profit, then you should focus more on your company’s trajectory.

-- What’s spent to replace employees who have left
+- What do you have to spend to replace employees who have left?

-- The cost of losing repeat customers who have become dissatisfied
+- What is the cost of losing repeat customers who have become dissatisfied?

-- The cost of fixing mistakes by workers who were not motivated
+- How much does it cost to fix mistakes by workers who were not motivated?

-If raising workers’ pay will enable you to bring on talent capable of adding to your revenue or streamlining your costs, the salary increase may pay for itself.
+If raising workers’ pay will enable you to bring on talent capable of adding to your revenue or streamlining your costs, the salary increase may pay for itself (and then some).
 One such example involved JMJ Phillip Group, an executive search firm.

 The firm, which focuses on manufacturing and the supply chain, did some analysis on worker salaries, about 15 percent of whom were hourly workers, says Dennis Theodorou, vice president of operations.
 The results prompted the firm to raise hourly worker pay by about 25 percent.
 There was good reason to give employees raises, says Theodorou, because the market was “extremely competitive.”